kirkmingyeoh/DFE2_PythonScripts_inp/Instructions.md

 Note that additional instructions or preparations might be needed for advanced or customised scripts, and should be detailed within the respective scripts.

-These user-provided Abaqus input files, the user input file (DFE2_0_UserInput.py) as well as the main Python script should then be placed in a folder/directory.
+These two user-provided Abaqus input files, the user input file (DFE2_0_UserInput.py) as well as the main Python script should then be placed in a folder/directory.

 -----
 User-provided information to the Python script